 - Been admitted to the College of Education and Human Services.

-- Successfully completed (or will prior to the start of the practicum semester) at least 40 credits
+- Successfully completed (or will by the end of the Initial Practicum semester) at least 40 credits

-- Successfully completed Spec Ed 352: Children and Youth with Disabilities in General Education, Comm 111: Fundamentals of Speech Communication (C or better), English 101: College English 1 (B or better) and Math 110: Number Systems
+- Successfully completed Spec Ed 352: Children and Youth with Disabilities in General Education, Ed Found 235 Child and Adolescent Development, Comm 111: Fundamentals of Speech Communication (C or better), WBIS 188 Theme-base Inquiry Seminary OR English 101: College English 1 (B or better), and Math 110: Number Systems

 - Have a cumulative 2.75 GPA or better